-Blood tests .
-The diagnosis of PLL or HCL begins with a blood test, called a complete blood count (CBC), that measures the numbers of different types of cells in a person's blood.
+- Blood tests .
+The diagnosis of PLL or HCL begins with a blood test, called a complete blood count (CBC).
+A CBC measures the numbers of different types of cells in a person's blood.
 If the blood contains many white blood cells, a type of B-cell leukemia may be suspected.
-However, patients with HCL often have a very low level of white blood cells.
+However, patients with HCL often have very low levels of white blood cells.

-Computed tomography (CT or CAT) scan .
+- Computed tomography (CT or CAT) scan .
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-A CT scan also shows enlarged lymph nodes or a swollen spleen.
-A CT scan can also be used to measure the size of a swollen lymph node.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+A CT scan also shows enlarged lymph nodes or a swollen spleen and can be used to measure the size of a swollen lymph node.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.